 Oxapampa, Central Amazon, Perú

-Responding to a request by the local authorities, OrigiNations implemented a week-long pilot workshop in October 2016 with its own funds in cooperation with the municipalities of Oxapampa and Villa Rica and the indigenous federation FECONAYA.
+Responding to a request by the local authorities, OrigiNations thus implemented a week-long pilot workshop in October 2016 in cooperation with the municipalities of Oxapampa and Villa Rica and the indigenous federation FECONAYA.
 Twelve young people (nine Yánesha and three Asháninka) as well as two Yánesha elders participated in this event.
 During the workshop, topics such as the importance of their cultural and natural heritage, threats and strategies for its protection, as well as the role of the youth were discussed.
 One goal of the workshop was to develop statements for the conversatorium of the biosphere reserve immediately following the workshop.
 Five participants of the workshop took part in the „Segundo Conversatorio de Jóvenes de la Reserva de Biosfera Oxapampa – Asháninka – Yánesha“ and presented the video statements by the group.

 - A digital archive on cultural ressources of the Yánesha can be found here.